paultcochrane/dotfiles/README.md

 `NoDisplay` is set to `false`!
 If it is left at its `true` value, awesome won't turn up in the menu.

+This setup for aweseome also requires the `pa-applet` Gnome applet.
+This applet is no longer contained in Gnome or in fact associated with the PulseAudio project anymore.
+Nevertheless, it's useful for the setup here.
+To install it, clone the repository and enter the repo directory:

+    git clone git@github.com:fernandotcl/pa-applet.git
+    cd pa-applet

+To build the sources, the following packages need to be installed:

+    sudo aptitude install autoconf automake libglib2.0-dev libgtk-3-dev \
+	libnotify-dev libpulse-dev libx11-dev pkg-config

+Now configure and build the project

+    autoreconf --install
+    ./configure
+    make

+It could be that the build barfs with an error about a deprecated function.
+If this is the case, remove the `-Werror` flag from `src/Makefile.in` and `src/Makefile.am`, rerun `autoreconf` and `./configure` and run `make`.

+Once the binary has been built, copy it into the `$HOME/bin` directory:

+    cp src/pa-applet $HOME/bin

 bash
 ----